ncatlab/nlab-content/pages/9/9/9/0/999/content.md

 \end{proof}

 This proof is essentially that given in [Hovey (1999), page 50](#Hovey99), where this result is needed towards the [[small object argument]] on the way to establishing the [[classical model structure on topological spaces]], see [this lemma](classical+model+structure+on+topological+spaces#CompactSubsetsAreSmallInCellComplexes).

+For the case where the colimit diagram consists of quotient maps instead of embeddings such results seems even harder to obtain: there exist sequential limits of compact Hausdorff spaces along quotient maps for which not every map to the colimit lifts to one of the spaces in the diagram.
+For example, the obvious quotient map exhibiting the unit interval as a quotient of the [[Cantor set]] can be factored into a sequence of steps where each map is a quotient map, each space is compact Hausdorff, and each space other than the unit interval is totally disconnected, so that the identity map on the unit interval can not be lifted to any earlier space in the diagram.

 ## Related concepts